Nicolabell/React-app/README.txt

 Prettier extension to keep everything tidy
 Some google fonts have loads of extra padding on the bottom which throws out padding etc!

-useful for aligning one thing to the left in flexbox -  margin-left: auto;
+Useful for aligning one thing to the left in flexbox -  margin-left: auto;
-correct way to arrange sudo classes for links
+Correct way to arrange sudo classes for links
+Supabase for simple backend set up

 ------
 Accessibility tweaks TO DO: